boardens/simple-pastebin/README.md

 - `exposure` (string from list)
   - Paste exposure status

-> Values ares currently not implemented, use id instead.
+> ⚠️ These values are not currently implemented, use ids instead.

 | Id | Value | Description |
 |---|---|---|